howardwu/wagyu/README.md

     -N, --network <network>    Network of wallet(s) to generate (e.g. mainnet, testnet) [values: mainnet, testnet]

 ARGS:
-    <currency>    Name of the currency to generate a wallet for (e.g. bitcoin, zcash)
+    <currency>    Name of the currency to generate a wallet for (e.g. bitcoin, ethereum, monero, zcash)
 ```